coredns/coredns.io/content/plugins/loop.md

 The plugin will try to send the query for up to 30 seconds.
 This is done to give CoreDNS enough time to start up.
 Once a query has been successfully sent, *loop* disables itself to prevent a query of death.

+Note that *loop* will _only_ send "looping queries" for the first zone given in the Server Block.

 The query sent is `<random number>.<random number>.zone` with type set to HINFO.